UltraCart/rest_api_v2_sdk_javascript/docs/WebhookApi.md

 var webhookOid = 56; // Number | The webhook oid to retrieve log summaries for.

 var opts = {
-  'limit': 100, // Number | The maximum number of records to return on this one API call.
+  '_limit': 100, // Number | The maximum number of records to return on this one API call.
-  'offset': 0, // Number | Pagination of the record set.
+  '_offset': 0, // Number | Pagination of the record set.
 Offset is a zero based index.
-  'since': "since_example" // String | Fetch log summaries that have been delivered since this date/time.
+  '_since': "_since_example" // String | Fetch log summaries that have been delivered since this date/time.
 };

 var callback = function(error, data, response) {